goccy/go-yaml/README.md

 	B string `json:"bar"`
 }
 if err := yaml.Unmarshal([]byte(yml), &v); err != nil {
-	...
+	//...
 }
 ```

-For custom marshal/unmarshaling, implement one of Bytes or Interface Marshaler/Unmarshaler.
-The difference is that while BytesMarshaler/BytesUnmarshaler behave  like `encoding.json`, InterfaceMarshaler/InterfaceUnmarshaler behave like `gopkg.in/yaml.v2`.
+For custom marshal/unmarshaling, implement either `Bytes` or `Interface` variant of marshaler/unmarshaler.
+The difference is that while `BytesMarshaler`/`BytesUnmarshaler` behaves like [`encoding/json`](https://pkg.go.dev/encoding/json) and `InterfaceMarshaler`/`InterfaceUnmarshaler` behaves like [`gopkg.in/yaml.v2`](https://pkg.go.dev/gopkg.in/yaml.v2).

 Semantically both are the same, but they differ in performance.
 Because indentation matter in YAML, you cannot simply accept a valid YAML fragment from a Marshaler, and expect it to work when it is attached to the parent container's serialized form.
-Therefore when we receive use the BytesMarshaler, which returns []byte, we must decode it once to figure out how to make it work in the given context.
-If you use the InterfaceMarshaler, we can skip the decoding.
+Therefore when we receive use the `BytesMarshaler`, which returns `[]byte`, we must decode it once to figure out how to make it work in the given context.
+If you use the `InterfaceMarshaler`, we can skip the decoding.

 If you are repeatedly marshaling complex objects, the latter is always better
 performance wise.
 But if you are, for example, just providing a choice between
 a config file format that is read only once, the former is probably easier to
 code.

-## 2. Reference elements in declared in another file
+### 2. Reference elements in declared in another file

 `testdata` directory includes `anchor.yml` file